OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/helix-alm.md

 # Pre-requisites
 ## User privileges

-* Create one user for Helix ALM System, dedicated to OpsHub Integration Manager.
+* Create one user for Helix ALM System, dedicated to <code class="expression">space.vars.SITENAME</code>.
 User should not be used to do any operations from system's user interface.
 * User should not be used to create or update any entities from Helix ALM user interface.
 For help on how to add user, please refer [Add User](#add-user) in appendix.
 For help on how to assign user to groups, please refer [Assign User Privileges](#giving-user-privileges) in the appendix.

 ## Custom field